Introduction

 - Corporate intranets with 100,000+ pages

 The examples above focus on enterprise scenarios – this is due to the monetary focus of larger projects.
-But: TYPO3 is also outstandingly suitable for smaller websites.
+However: TYPO3 is also outstandingly suitable for smaller websites.

-Most TYPO3 installations worldwide are presumably small to medium-sized websites (estimated, without a verified source).
-TYPO3 is not 'too big' for small projects – it is a flexible system for all scales.
+The majority of TYPO3 installations worldwide are presumably small to medium-sized websites (estimated, without a verified source).
+TYPO3 is not "too big" for small projects – it is a flexible system for all scales.

 For the developers among you – here are the core differences: